 Postcard Happiness Project – An initiative to allow people to send “a little postal kindness” to those who are in need of a boost.
 In addition to sending postcards to the people featured on the site, you can also contact the project’s creator, Tatjana Buisson, to suggest possible recipients.

 The World Needs More Love Letters – This project seeks letter writers to help send bundles of “handwritten love letters, to strangers in need all over the world.”
-You can get involved in this outpouring of positivity by contributing a general love letter, responding to a specific call for letters, leaving love letters in public places, or becoming part of the Team of Love Letter Writers.
-Check out the Starter Kit and The Do’s and Yikes!
-Stop That Right Now’s of Love Letter Writing for inspiration and ideas.
+Contribute a general love letter, respond to a specific call for letters, leave love letters in public places, or become part of the Team of Love Letter Writers.

 Reduce, Reuse, Resend